 “I’m just a magic skeleton driving a meat wagon with too much weight on the front, and I’m ready to dance around,” I posted.

-By the time this post is live, I will be four months recovered from my breast reduction.
+By the time this post is live, I will be four months recovered from my breast reduction surgery.
 My incisions have healed nicely, and I continue to massage them regularly.
 I have returned to CrossFit, and am learning about all the new things my body can do without that extra meat on the front.

 I can now identify with my students who have recovered and healed from surgery, and I bring to my classes my own story of how my self-care practice enabled me to pursue something that had previously terrified me.